 Care/of’s daily pill packs make it easy to travel with your supplements.
 Pack enough packs for each day of your trip, plus an extra one or two just in case!

 How you pack your vitamins is up to you.
-When dealing with Care/of supplements, though, everything is pre-packed for you.
+When dealing with Care/of personalized supplement packs, though, everything is pre-packed for you.
 You just grab and go!

 The work of staying healthy doesn’t stop just because you’re traveling!
 Fortunately, there are ways to safely and easily bring your vitamins along with you.
 Buy a nice travel pack and stay up-to-date on the TSA guidelines.
 When possible, try to bring your vitamins as part of a carry-on item.